-Section 1.
-The principal office of this corporation shall be in the Commonwealth of Massachusetts.
+- Section 1.
+The principal office of this corporation shall be in the Commonwealth of Massachusetts. - Section 2.

-Section 2.
 The corporation may also have offices at such other places both within and without the Commonwealth of Massachusetts as the Board of Directors may from time to time determine or the business of the corporation may require.

-ARTICLE II

-MEETINGS OF STOCKHOLDERS
+ARTICLE II MEETINGS OF STOCKHOLDERS

-Section 1.
+- Section 1.
 All annual meetings of the stockholders shall be held at the registered office of the corporation or at such other place within or without the Commonwealth of Massachusetts as the directors shall determine.
-Special meetings of the stockholders may be held at such time and place within or without the Commonwealth as shall be stated in the notice of the meeting, or in a duly executed waiver of notice thereof.
+Special meetings of the stockholders may be held at such time and place within or without the Commonwealth as shall be stated in the notice of the meeting, or in a duly executed waiver of notice thereof. - Section 2.

-Section 2.
 Annual meetings of the stockholders, commencing with the year 2019, shall be held in May of each year as may be set by the Board of Directors from time to time, at which the stockholders shall elect by vote a Board of Directors and transact such other business as may properly be brought before the meeting.
-Meetings may be held by telephonic conference call provided all stockholders are present telephonically, or have expressly declined to participate.
+Meetings may be held by telephonic conference call provided all stockholders are present telephonically, or have expressly declined to participate. - Section 3.

-Section 3.
 Special meetings of the stockholders, for any purpose or purposes, unless otherwise prescribed by statute or by the Articles of Organization, may be called by the President or the Secretary by resolution of the Board of Directors or at the request in writing of stockholders owning a majority in amount of the entire capital stock of the corporation issued and outstanding and entitled to vote.
-Such request shall state the purpose of the proposed meeting.
+Such request shall state the purpose of the proposed meeting. - Section 4.
+Notices of meetings shall be in writing and signed by the President or the

-Section 4.
-Notices of meetings shall be in writing and signed by the President or the Secretary or by such other person or persons as the directors shall designate.
+Secretary or by such other person or persons as the directors shall designate.
 Such notices shall state the purpose or purposes for which the meeting is called and the time and the place, which maybe within or without the Commonwealth, where it is to be held.
 A copy of such notice shall be either delivered personally to or shall be mailed, postage prepaid, to each stockholder of record entitled to vote at such meeting not less than ten nor more than sixty days before such meeting.
 If mailed, it shall be directed to a stockholder at his address as it appears upon the records of the corporation and upon such mailing of any such notice, the service thereof shall be complete and the time of the notice shall begin to run from the date upon which such notice is deposited in the mail for transmission to such stockholder.
-Personal delivery of any such notice to any officer of a corporation, association or partnership.
+Personal delivery of any such notice to any officer of a corporation or association, or to any member of a partnership shall constitute delivery of such notice to such corporation, association or partnership.
 In the event of the transfer of stock after delivery of such notice of and prior to the holding of the meeting it shall not be necessary to deliver or mail notice of the meeting to the transferee.